-Let’s discuss the business cycle briefly
+Understanding the business cycle

-Aggregate economic activity usually experiences an up and down phase, which is often called the business cycle or economic cycle.
+Aggregate economic activity usually experiences an up-and-down phase, which is often called the business cycle or economic cycle.
 The cycle consists of four stages, namely expansion, peak, contraction, and trough.

 - Peak.
 Aggregate output is at the highest level.
 In general, real GDP is above its potential.
 As the economy reaches its peak, high inflationary pressure occurs, causing the economy to overheat.